luttje/gmod-voice-chat-recorder/README.md

 ## 👄 Voice Chat Transcription

 This example shows how to use [`sharpa-onnx`](https://github.com/k2-fsa/sherpa-onnx) to transcribe recorded voice chat to text.
-This uses a pre-trained model and works offline, on your CPU (no graphics card required).
+This uses a pre-trained model which works offline, even on your CPU.

+For this basic example we've chosen the fastest English model we've tried, but **other models like OpenAI Whisper are also supported. [&raquo; Read more](./docs/transcribe-other-models.md)**

+To get started transcribing voice chat automatically:

 1. Download the pre-trained offline transducer model into this repository's directory: